 - What is the most effective way to build a Cloud Architecture?

-- How can you optimize your Cloud infrastructure and application performance with automation?
+- How can you optimize your Cloud infrastructure with automation?

 - Which are the best tools for DevOps, testing, monitoring, and logging?